2 Dead In New York City Helicopter Crash

 The helicopter was "reportedly inverted in the water," Sean Carlson of member station WNYC quotes the FAA spokesman as saying.

-A helicopter earlier this evening descended into the East River near East 90 St. Numerous NYPD & @FDNY personnel still on the scene including Harbor and divers in the water.
-Expect delays on the FDR due to this. pic.twitter.com/ypqxJIP5ev— NYPD NEWS (@NYPDnews) March 12, 2018
+"The pilot freed himself — the other five did not," FDNY Commissioner Daniel Nigro said in a press conference Sunday night.
+All five passengers were recovered by divers deployed by police and firefighters, he said.
+Three people were found in critical condition and have been taken to the hospital, Nigro added.
+Two others were pronounced dead on the scene.

-Eric Phillips, a spokesman for the mayor's office, confirmed the fatalities, tweeting, adding that there is "at least one survivor."
+"The pilot is OK, we've taken him to the hospital to be checked out," Fire Commissioner Nigro said.

-Six people including the pilot were aboard the private helicopter charter, owned by touring company Liberty Helicopters, NYPD Commissioner James O'Neill said in a press conference.
+Six people including the pilot were aboard the private helicopter charter, owned by touring company Liberty Helicopters, NYPD Commissioner James O'Neill told reporters.

-"The pilot freed himself — the other five did not," FDNY Commissioner Daniel Nigro told reporters.
+A bystander who caught the crash on video posted a clip to Twitter showing the helicopter plunging into the river before flipping over with its blades chopping at the water.

 The National Transportation Safety Board are investigating the cause of the crash.